sameetmehta/freqSeq/README.md

  * Determine which read of the fastq read pair has the linker.
 Designate the read having a linker as R1, and the other read as R2.
  * Trim the linker, and any preceding nucleotides.
 The first base of the R1 now denotes the position immediately downstream (3') of the incision nick.
-In case of cyclobutane pyrimidne dimer (CPD), the first base of R1 is the 3' base of this two base PyPy lesion and is termed the "+1 base".
+In the case of the cyclobutane pyrimidine dimer (CPD), the first base of R1 is the 3' base of this two base PyPy lesion and is termed the "+1 base".
 If no linker sequence is found, the read pair is saved to a different file, and not used in the current analysis.